OPINION: Four views of a (Covid) year

 Competing without a contest

-One year ago, the Shalhevet robotics team, Team 6000, and I were celebrating our first-ever win and had started planning to fly to Houston for world championships.
+One year ago, the Shalhevet robotics team and I were celebrating our first-ever win and had started planning to fly to Houston for world championships.
 Now, it’s one year later and we’re struggling to finish a robot for the game we had already won.
 However this time, there’s nothing to win.

 I’m lucky to work with an amazing team — so amazing that even those who couldn’t come onto campus attended weekly Zoom meetings to stay involved through at-home activities like animation, game design and business.
 I am beyond impressed and admire their motivation despite the fact that they aren’t working towards an award.
 With vaccines rolling out and Shalhevet planning to return to campus, I’m now working with the advisory board to figure out some sort of trip for the team since we couldn’t go on our usual Shabbaton.